AGHG46087/Vu_Meter_Mega2560/README.md

 * fix_fft

 Download trhe repot and compile the module place on your Arduino and let er rip.
-Below you will find, images of the schematics, wiring diagram and the Shield image in the repo also providing the PCB files,  I use `Osh Park` . https://oshpark.com/
+Below you will find, images of the schematics, wiring diagram and the Shield image in the repo also providing the PCB files,

+I use `*Osh Park*` . https://oshpark.com/ .
+They are reasonable and they cool, and not too mention rather than the standard green or the new common red,  these guys do things in Purple and looks great.

 ## Schematic Diagram